th-rtyf-re/chess-dip/docs/RULES.md

 ### Units

-The units are called pieces.
+The units are called **pieces**.
 There are pawns, bishops, knights, rooks, and kings.
 Note that there are no queens.

 ### Starting positions